prake71/bomberman/README.md

 # bomberman
 A Bomberman Clone

-Example Implementation of a bomberman game for training reasons.
+Implementation of a Bomberman Clone for learning Godot network functionality and more